Skip to main content

 Note: In this formula, D2:D15 is the range of the link cells that you have set for the checkboxes, and C2:C15 refers to the cells that you want to sum.

-Counting or summing checked checkboxes in Excel is straightforward once you link them to cells.
+Counting or summing checked checkboxes in Excel becomes straightforward once you link them to cells.
 With these steps, you're well on your way to leveraging Excel's powerful data management capabilities.
 If you're interested in exploring more Excel tips and tricks, our website offers thousands of tutorials, please click here to access them.
 Thank you for reading, and we look forward to providing you with more helpful information in the future!

 Effortlessly insert multiple checkboxes across your selected range with Kutools for Excel!